Snakemake-Profiles/lsf/README.md

 # Snakemake sync bsub/qsub profile

 Snakemake cookiecutter profile for running jobs on bsub or qsub cluster using synchronization.
-Deploy using [cookiecutter][cookiecutter-repo] by running:
+Deploy using [cookiecutter][cookiecutter-repo] (easily installed using conda or pip) by running:

    [cookiecutter-repo]: https://github.com/audreyr/cookiecutter